This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Explore La Candelaria

-- Highlights: Explore Bogotá’s historic La Candelaria district, sample local snacks and drinks, visit major cultural landmarks and museums, learn about Colombia’s history
+- Highlights: Explore Bogotá’s historic La Candelaria district with a private guide, sample local snacks and drinks, visit major cultural landmarks and city highlights, learn about Colombia’s history

 - Free cancellation: Yes